Best Raleigh Personal Injury Attorneys

 Frequently Asked Questions

-How much does a Raleigh personal injury lawyer cost?
+How much does a personal injury lawyer in Raleigh cost?

-How long do I have to file an injury claim in North Carolina?
+How long do I have to file a personal injury claim in North Carolina?

-Can I sue a government agency for my injury in North Carolina?
+Can I sue a government agency in North Carolina?

 Types of Personal Injury Cases in Raleigh, NC

 Pedestrian and Bicycle Accidents.
-Downtown Raleigh, the Hillsborough Street corridor near NC State, and the Greenway trail crossings see pedestrian and cyclist traffic.
-Drivers who fail to yield at crosswalks or bike lanes can cause serious injuries.
-These cases hinge on right-of-way evidence.
+Downtown Raleigh, Glenwood South, and the area near NC State see frequent foot and bike traffic.
+Drivers who fail to yield can cause serious harm.

 How to Choose a Personal Injury Lawyer in Raleigh